keevol/ScalaJack/doc/externalTypes.md

 ```
 Note the class path has been modified and we now only see the trailing class name.
 The other out-of-the-box modifier, StringMatchHintModifier, works here too, in case you need to completely divorce the value in the JSON from any notion of the class name.

-**WARNING:** There is currently two pretty big limitations on type modifiers.
+**WARNING:** There is currently two pretty big limitations on type member modifiers.
  -  You can only specify one type modifier.
  -  The type modifier will apply to *all* your type member values!